gonambu/ai-dev-team-builder/roles/manager.md

 - Ensure efficient token usage through short work sessions
 - Maintain and update project documentation continuously
 - Keep README, specifications, and progress reports current
+- Report all decisions and milestone completions to the instructor and Pane 1
 </responsibilities>

 <process>